TRUSTED BY PRIVATE CLIENTS, THEIR FAMILIES & LAWYERS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Frequently Asked Questions (FAQs)

 It's a fact that we are living longer and have more medical and care needs later in life.
-The NHS and Social Services are there when things become critical, but the criteria increase year on year, and sometimes people can not wait.
-A Care Consultant for Life is just that, we act for you during your lifetime.
+The NHS and Social Services are there in emergencies, but the criteria for non-urgent care and support are changing year on year, and sometimes people can not wait for an emergency to access help and support.
+A Care Consultant for Life is there for you whenever you need us.
+It's like having your own health and care team on permanent standby.

-You would select us to become your Professional Attorney under a Lasting Power of Attorney, and we will agree to act for life.
+You would select us to act as your Professional Attorney under a Lasting Power of Attorney, and we will agree to act on your behalf for life.
 Our Care Consultants can support you later in life, looking after your health, welfare and safety.
 We do this with care, compassion and a commitment to help you.
-We'll make care and health decisions when you can't act for yourself.
+We'll make care and health decisions on your behalf when you're unable to act for yourself, and we'll monitor and ensure the care and support is meeting your health, welfare and care needs.
+Before we act, we'll get to know you over several meetings and build a detailed profile of your life, wishes, opinions, values and views.
+We keep this secure on our secure care records system.
+You can also access this system for a small licensing fee.
+We'll work together to ensure your needs, wishes, and views are always accurately represented, and when the time comes to make a decision, we'll step into your shoes as far as possible and make the decision in your best interest.

-At Nova Care, we only provide qualified, registered and regulated health and care professionals.
-An Independent Care Advisor is an unregulated practitioner, and anyone can become an Independent Care Advisor with no formal training.
+A Nova Care Consultant will always be a qualified, registered and regulated health and care professional.
+An Independent Care Advisor is an unregulated para-practitioner, and anyone can become an Independent Care Advisor with no formal training and no official regulator overseeing their practice.
+Only registered health and care professionals work as Care Consultants with Nova Care, so you're in safe, caring and regulated hands.

 There are several reasons why people decide to select and appoint a health and care professional as their attorney.
-Some of the most common reasons may include:
+Some of the most common reasons people choose a professional over a family or friend, or a combined professional and lay attorney, may include:

-family members might live overseas or be estranged;
+family members of the person might live overseas or be estranged;

-family members might have their own health needs
+family members of the person may have their own health needs and not be able to act;

 Absolutely.
-As professional attorneys, we must follow very clear guidelines and a Code of Practice.
-Our work is subject to a higher standard as set out in the Mental Capacity Code of Practice (2007) and is subject to the watchful eye of the Office of the Public Guardian and the Court of Protection.
-We keep ourselves up to date with changes in law and practice, some of our consultants are even academics working in this area and teaching or researching this area of practice.
-We work closely with legal professionals in this field, including judges across the Court of Protection and Mental Health Tribunal Service.
+As professional attorneys, we are required to follow strict guidelines and adhere to a Code of Practice.
+Our work is subject to a higher standard, as set out in the Mental Capacity Code of Practice (2007).
+We also have to maintain our own continued professional development as registered professionals.
+We work closely with legal professionals in this field, including some judges from the Court of Protection and the Mental Health Tribunal Service, to ensure our service meets the highest standards.

-Why might I want to appoint a professional attorney over a lay attorney?
+Why might I want to hire a professional attorney over a layperson, such as my family?

 There are several reasons why you might decide to appoint a professional attorney.
 You may wish to have someone who has the necessary skills and knowledge, or you may wish to ease the burden on a friend or family member, or in some cases, you may not have any friends or family.
 We can also act as replacement attorneys, and this provides a backup for your attorney if they can not act.